santiagocezar/gengir/README.md

-# GenGIR: Genuine* autocompletion for your PyGObject code!
+# Gengir: Genuine* autocompletion for your PyGObject code!

 This tool initially started as a fork of [fakegir](https://github.com/strycore/fakegir) but now it has been rewritten entirely.

-GenGIR is a tool to create type definitions for PyGObject.
+Gengir is a tool to create type definitions for PyGObject.
 It uses modern python standards and it's easy to use

 ## Features